 The larger, rolling version of our favorite travel backpack, the Sojourn Porter, this oversized bag comes in both a smaller 45-liter version as well as a larger 130-liter version, to carry you through even the most gear-intensive trips.

+Literally every inch of Sojourn Shuttle was engineered with purpose: beefy zippers and zipper pulls, an exterior muddy boot bin, an add-a-bag strap — everything just makes sense.
 Top-performing fabrics, metal frames, and quality components don't just grow on trees, so expect to pay a little more if you want the construction quality that this bag affords.
 It has some of the best zippers on the market, so you don't have to worry about them splitting during a long-haul international flight; however, this extra strength makes them more stubborn and stiff.
-If you're looking to save a little money, check out the Osprey Daylite Wheeled Duffel 85 or the REI Co-op Big Haul Rolling Duffel 30".
+If you're looking to save a little money, check out the Osprey Daylite Wheeled Duffel 85.
 We also love the compartmentalized approach to packing that the Eagle Creek ORV Trunk 30 offers.

 The Samsonite Freeform Large Spinner is a serious option for those who like to pack just about everything and know it's reasonably protected.
 This luggage offers ample room to haul various items, from wetsuits and climbing shoes to uniforms for a whole team.
 Its side expansion panel allows for additional storage space after a vacation full of souvenir collecting.
 This rolling travel bag smoothly navigates through crowds and corners with little effort, thanks to its upgraded dual-wheeled spinners.